View All

 How they improve reporting:

-• As users change their slicer selections, all relevant visuals on the report refresh immediately, providing up-to-date insights.
+• Real-Time Updates: As slicer selections change, all related visuals on the report refresh instantly, ensuring the most current insights.

 Example: If a report shows sales data by region and product, adding a responsive slicer for "Region" will allow users to select a region.
 All charts and tables on the report will adjust to show data only for the selected region, improving the report’s interactivity and responsiveness.